example42/puppet-playground/README.md

     ./play install example42-tomcat

-To import an external toaster (must have Puppetfile and init.pp, might have a custom Vagrantfile) from a local directory or a github repository
+To import an external toaster (must init.pp, might have a custom Puppetfile and Vagrantfile) from a local directory or a github repository

     ./play import /home/al/vagrant/my-appliance
     or